7 Brutal Realities regarding Arrest

 Introduction

-Being arrested is not too terribly different than being captured by an enemy force in a military situation.
-This becomes exponentially more true when one is arrested in a foreign country and even more so when that countries laws are dramatically different from those in your home country.
+This becomes exponentially more true when one is arrested in a foreign country and even more so when that country’s laws are dramatically different from those of your home country.

-7. You are Guilty
+7. You are Guilty until proven Innocent

-In Japan if you’re arrested, it’s seen by the police and the prosecutor and even by society at large as a sign of your guilt.
 This is due largely to the existence of Japan’s supremely high conviction rate, 99 percent, and a blind trust and commitment to the institutions wielding power.

-After all, how could anyone ever get arrested unless they were guilty, right??
+After all, how could anyone ever get arrested unless they were guilty, right?

-Subsequently, if you claim your innocence you will immediately receive harsher treatment both during interrogation, court proceedings and particularly in sentencing.
+Subsequently, if you claim innocence you will immediately receive harsher treatment both during interrogation, court proceedings and particularly in sentencing.
 A confession of guilt is not only considered the king of all evidence (shoko no o) in Japanese courts but is also thought to be a clear sign of remorse.
 This remorse is considered by the judge as an indicator of how likely the arrested individual is to actually rehabilitate and smoothly re-enter society.

-What you can do
+What you can do:

 Relax.
 You have been arrested and initially all the police will want from you is information.
 Slow down.
 Be confused.
 Be disoriented, at least appear to be.
 Consider speaking only English, avoid using Japanese.
 Ask about seeing someone from your Embassy.
 Do not sign anything.